AirConsole/airconsole-construct2/README.md

 AirConsole can be visited on www.airconsole.com and is a great way for unique game experience using your smartphones as controllers
 Construct 2 is a great 2D game creation tool that allows anybody, with or without coding experiences, to start developping their own games

+This plugin allows you to build both games and the controllers with Construct2!
+Don't forget to check out the external merging tool when you need to package your game before testing: https://github.com/Psychokiller1888/AirConsoleMerger/releases

 ## Installation
-[Download the plugin](c2airconsole.c2addon) and drag and drop it into Construct 2
+[Download the plugin](c2airconsole.c2addon) and drag and drop it into Construct2

 More information about the plugin: